Pynguin is a tool for automated unit test generation for Python

 Attention: Pynguin now requires Python 3.10!
 Older versions are no longer supported!

 You have a recent Linux/macOS/Windows machine.

 Please consider reading the online documentation to start your Pynguin adventure.

 pip tool by typing:

 Make sure that your version of

-not supported by Pynguin!
+older version is not supported by Pynguin!

 Pynguin is a command-line application.

 Once you installed it to a virtual environment, you can invoke the tool by typing